Not Another Holiday Story

 One of my favorites is the luxury car commercial where they tell you, do something special, surprise her with “fill in the model” and don’t forget to put the red bow on it, they will love you for it.
 Yeah, like we all have 70K or more to spend on a car or the hi-end jewelry designer commercials where they make it seem so easy to buy from them.

-Now picture someone lets name him Bill, he just lost his job, his wife works part time, has 2 kid’s ages 10 and 13, bills are coming in and already behind one month on their mortgage.
+Now picture someone lets name him Bill, he just lost his job, his wife works part-time, has 2 kid’s ages 10 and 13, bills are coming in and already behind one month on their mortgage.
 Bill was a hard worker, at work every day sometimes would come in early and stay late.
 Did his job the best as anyone could do, but still, none of that mattered.
-In the end, it came down to the company that he worked for 6 years wanted to cut costs and in the process look good for its shareholders.
+In the end, it came down to the company that he worked for 6 years wanted to cut costs and in the process do what was best for its shareholders.

 We all know someone like Bill.
 Imagine how Bill feels when he goes to the mall with his family and cannot buy the things he wants to buy.
 Or that he has to tell his kids “I am sorry but we just cannot afford it right now“.
 It could be someone who has no family, or if they do they are far away.
-It could be someone who does not have friends, someone who is sick, it could be anyone.
+It could be someone who does not have friends, someone who is sick, it could be anyone, it could be you.

 It has been a rough couple of years for so many with no end in sight.
 During this holiday season let us remember the Bills of the world and try to help them any way we can, after all, today it is Bill, tomorrow it may be you.
 So this holiday season, let’s help those who may need it, a good deed done will come back to you in a positive way.
 It is a great feeling to put a smile on someone’s face who may feel that life has passed them by.